6 Employee Recognition Programs That Actually Get Results

 There is a recognition gap.
 Companies depend on employees to do great work, but small things like saying thanks aren’t part of the company culture.
-New research from Workhuman and Gallup found that 36% of employees say their organizations have an employee recognition program.
-Considering the impact, more companies need to adopt a program that encourages and rewards employees.
+Research from Workhuman and Gallup found that 36% of employees say their organizations have an employee recognition program.
+Considering the impact, more companies must adopt a program encouraging and rewarding employees.

 As you consider how to create an employee recognition program, you must understand why it matters.
 Recognition isn’t always easy to fight for.
-Workhuman and Gallup recently found that a whopping 73% of senior managers say their organization doesn’t offer leaders advice on recognition.
+The Workhuman and Gallup poll found that a whopping 73% of senior managers say their organization doesn’t offer leaders advice on recognition!
 When you know why it matters, you can make a case to invest in your company’s recognition program.

 Workhuman and Gallup shared that employees who are recognized often are 56% less likely to be looking for other work opportunities.
 As The Great Resignation continues to impact work, it’s essential to keep employees happy so they can stay off job boards.

 2. Employee Recognition Helps You Spot Future Leaders

 One building block of a successful recognition program is peer recognition.
 When you utilize software or make space for peer recognition in meetings, you see leadership qualities in all your team members.

 Learning about how an employee helped someone else close a deal or worked tirelessly on a presentation empowers leaders to think outside the box.
 Before you know it, new people can get involved in upcoming projects and leadership positions.

 Positive reinforcement, or rewarding positive behavior, significantly impacts work.
 When you can quickly give feedback and encouragement, you let employees know to continue that behavior.
 Humans want to avoid negative outcomes in favor of positive ones.
 You’ll get more positive behaviors by praising employees when they do good work.